 When the students started the program, most of them had little to no knowledge about basic health topics or sustainability.
 Also, many of them were very shy.
 Now, after 7 months of training, 6 days a week, the changes are remarkable.

 Their English skills have improved significantly through the intensive classes.
-They also have acquired basic medical knowledge by learning from doctors and nurses and are ready to start working as health counselors and sharing their knowledge with others.
+They also have acquired basic medical knowledge by learning from doctors and nurses and are ready to start working as health counsellors and sharing their knowledge with others.
 They have learned about sustainability through several workshops, for example on composting, gardening and planting trees.
 And most of all, they have gained strength and confidence through physical exercises, self-defense classes and acrobatics.
 This became visible in community theater and acrobatic performances with a social message – in front of some hundred participants: It seemed like they had been doing this all their lives.

 Asking the students how their life has changed through the traineeship, many said that they learned about many different topics they didn’t know about before.
 Some were more interested in topics like menstrual health and others about making a change through social theater and other community work.
 But all of them said that they have become much more confident and want to share with others what they have learned.